Sisyphus cooling: Method

 Sisyphus cooling can be achieved by shining two counter-propagating laser beams with orthogonal polarization onto an atom sample.
 Atoms moving through the potential landscape along the direction of the standing wave lose kinetic energy as they move to a potential maximum, at which point optical pumping moves them back to a lower energy state, thus lowering the total energy of the atom.
 This description of Sisyphus cooling is largely based on Foot's description.

-Principle of sisyphus cooling
+Principle of Sisyphus cooling

 The counter-propagation of two orthogonally polarized lasers generates a standing wave in polarization with a gradient between $\sigma-$ (left-hand circularly polarized light), linear, and $\sigma+$ (right-hand circularly polarized light) along the standing wave.
 Note that this counter propagation does not make a standing wave in intensity, but only in polarization.
 This gradient occurs over a length scale of $\frac{\lambda}{2}$, and then repeats, mirrored about the y-z plane.
 At positions where the counter-propagating beams have a phase difference of $\frac{\pi}{2}$, the polarization is circular, and where there is no phase difference, the polarization is linear.
-In the intermediate regions, there is a gradient elipticity of the superposed fields.
+In the intermediate regions, there is a gradient ellipticity of the superposed fields.